cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 ```

 ::: warning Note
-Monikers can contain only Only ASCII characters.
+Monikers can contain only ASCII characters.
 Using Unicode characters will render your node unreachable.
 :::

 You can edit this `moniker` later, in the `~/.gaiad/config/config.toml` file: